alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p1-intro.md

 Unlike other official websites, UK visa website is clean and well organized.

 Once you receive your offer/appointment letter from a UK university/laboratory, you can start your visa application.
-The paper you will need to apply for a Skilled worker visa are:
+The documents you will need to apply for a Skilled worker visa are:

 * A valid passport